Georgia Southern University: History

 Since 1999, two new colleges have been established: the College of Information Technology in 2001, and the Jiann-Ping Hsu College of Public Health in 2004.
 Additional undergraduate and graduate programs were formed, including doctorate degrees in psychology, public health and nursing.
 In 2011, the university established the Allen E. Paulson College of Engineering and Computing, formerly known as College of Engineering and Information Technology, which combines the previous College of IT with its engineering programs.
 In addition, at the same time it created the College of Science and Mathematics, previously known as the Allen E. Paulson College of Science and Technology.

 Online bachelor's degrees are available in nursing, general studies, and information technology.
 Master's programs are offered in kinesiology, instructional technology, accomplished teaching, instructional improvement, higher education administration, reading education, middle grades education, secondary education, special education, and educational leadership.
 Additionally, the university offers master's degrees in business administration, applied economics, accounting, computer science and sport management.
 Georgia Southern also offers online endorsements in online teaching and learning, K-5 math, and reading.

 Since 1999, the university has had its most significant growth in its more than 100-year history.
 It has grown in enrollment and physical facilities.
 Under a Campus Master Plan, the university added the new 1,001-bed residence hall Centennial Place.
 It has completely renovated and significantly expanded the Zach S. Henderson Library.
 Completed in 2009, the Eugene M. Bishop Alumni Center is a gathering place for alumni and friends of the university.
 The Center for Wildlife Education and the Botanical Garden have also been expanded.
 Currently, the university is concluding construction on a new Engineering and Research Building.
 The building's primary focus is aimed at manufacturing engineering.

 In October 2019, some students of Georgia Southern University publicly burned books of Cuban-American novelist Jennine Capó Crucet after she gave a talk on campus.
 The university declared that "book burning does not align with Georgia Southern's values" but declined to discipline the students.
 Campus events were scheduled October 15 and 16 to discuss censorship and free speech in response to the book burning.

 Journalist Abby Martin was scheduled to be the keynote speaker at Georgia Southern University's eighth annual International Critical Media Literacy Conference at Georgia Coastal Center in Savannah on February 28, 2020.
 When she received the contract for this engagement from GSU, she noted a paragraph included pursuant to Georgia's law prohibiting participation in boycotts of Israel on the part of parties doing business with the State of Georgia passed in 2016.
-She refused to agree to its stipulations and after she communicated her refusal to GSU, GSU cancelled the engagement.
+The university cancelled the engagement after Martin refused to agree with the stipulation.
 Thereupon, Martin filed suit against GSU and a number of its officials in the Federal District Court for Northern Georgia seeking the voiding of the Georgia statute on grounds of unconstitutional violation of her rights.
 The event was cancelled.